 At first glance there’s not much to see here aside from the usual Berliner Tristesse.
 A gas station, a busy road and a massive construction site.
 But on closer inspection – the secret of the Chauseestraße unravels.
 A thin brick line crosses through the street – the memorial of where the Berlin Wall once stood – a familiar sight to most Berlin aficionados.
 And then you spot the Rabbit.
+You’ve just stumble across the Kaninchenfeld.
 At first its just one – but then as the saying goes – they seem to multiply like the proverbial rabbits.
 As soon as you’ve spotted one, another seems to appear out of nowhere.

 The Berlin Wall once divided East and West Berlin here, creating a 120 Kilometer strip of no mans land.
 While it was off-limits to people – the Rabbits found it fair game, digging tunnels from west to east, east to west and merrily populating the green death belt of Berlin.